 Application Ideas:

-Design a living room that feels both contemporary and comfortable with Alabaster walls, an Iron Ore fireplace surround, and a Gray Area sofa.
-A sleek silver floor lamp adds the perfect modern touch.
+Design a living room that feels both contemporary and comfortable with Alabaster walls, an accent color fireplace surround.
+A sleek metallic floor lamp adds the perfect modern touch.

-In the dining room, Alabaster walls provide a clean backdrop for black dining chairs and a sophisticated gray area rug that defines the space.
+In the dining room, Alabaster walls provide a clean backdrop for accent chairs and a sophisticated area rug that defines the space.

 4. Farmhouse Chic Palette